Jacob-Schaefer/Jacob-Schaefer/README.md

 - 👋 Hi, I’m @Jacob-Schaefer
 - 👀 I’m interested in Computer Science
-- 🌱 I’m currently learning C++ and C
+- 🌱 I’m currently learning Java, HTML, CSS, and SQL

 <!---
 Jacob-Schaefer/Jacob-Schaefer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.